|Let's give a quick look to one of the deepest and

 |In quantum mechanics, we have infinitely many solutions to the question above as in classical mechanics, but not all velocities and energies are allowed.
 Allowed energies, to give a (schematic) example, might be E = 1, 2, 3, .. but never E = 1.2 or E = 3.765.|

-every state = special solution of the Schrödinger equation has exactly
+= special solution of the Schrödinger equation has exactly one